-By Mark Anderson.
-Last Updated 8th March 2021.
+By Brett Williams.
+Last Updated 19th August 2021.
 Welcome to our guide which discusses how to report a car accident.
 Car accidents can be frightening experiences.
 If you have recently been involved and injured in a car accident, you may have many questions about what you should do.

-Accident Claims UK has created this guide for people who have recently been involved and injured in a car accident.
-We will explain how to report a car crash to the police and your insurer.
+Accident Claims UK has created this guide for people who have recently been involved and injured in a car accident, even those involving parked cars could be entitled to compensation.
+We will explain how to report the incident to the police and your insurer.
 We will also explain how to make a compensation claim for any injuries you have sustained and damage to your vehicle.

 If you have been injured due to a car crash that was not your fault, Accident Claims UK can handle your compensation claim.
 We can provide you with a knowledgeable solicitor with up to thirty years of experience handling compensation claims.
 Your solicitor will push to win you the maximum amount of compensation that you are owed, and you will also have the option to have your claim handled on a no win no fee basis.

-For free advice and to begin your car accident claim, call Accident Claims UK on 0800 073 8801 or use our online claims form to get in contact with us.
+For free advice on how to report a car accident and begin your car accident claim, call Accident Claims UK on 0800 073 8801 or use our online claims form to get in contact with us.
 If you have legitimate grounds to make a compensation claim, a solicitor will start working on your case right away.

 Select A Section